 - Gungnir.
 Though it's unique in that there's only one icon for the player (who can choose which unit to move and/or attack, instead of being forced to use only one) and that all player-controlled units have their own icon that says how long they have until the act again.
 Though the player can move anyone before the icon lights back up again, it reduces vitality temporarily.

-- The Lord of the Rings: The Third Age.
-The turn order is represented by headshots of the party stacked on top of each other.
-Not surprising since it runs on a slightly modified Final Fantasy X engine.
+- The Lord of the Rings: The Third Age: The turn order is represented by headshots of the party stacked on top of each other.

 - Penny Arcade Adventures 3 and 4 has a variation where every character's icon runs along the top of the screen and they get to go once they reach the edge (being turn based, everyone else freezes until that character makes a move).
 Speedier characters move through this queue faster and can overtake slower characters, so it's not always easy to eyeball who will be next.